 Ashton Retreat is an opportunity to get away and relax in the picturesque Adelaide Hills.
 The guest house is a modern self-contained unit with kitchen/dining and lounge areas, with separate bathroom & bedroom Queen bed.
 Just outside is a private patio situated under a beautiful Linden tree.
 Close to Cleland, Morialta and Horsnell Gully Conservation Parks with many walking trails, as well as the Heysen Trail.
+Perfect location for the Tour Downunder.
+Great temporary escape from many City Festivals in Mad March.
 Local wineries are easily accessible and its a short drive to the Barossa and Eden Valleys to the north, and McLaren Vale and Fleurieu Peninsula to the south.
-Just 25 minutes to the city centre.
+Just 20 minutes to the city centre.
 Suits couples looking to take a break for a weekend or longer, or singles and couples looking to base themselves close to the City or Hills for longer stays to attend conferences or explore the region.

 The kitchen features an electric oven, gas cooktop with rangehood, microwave, refridgerator and plenty of bench space for food preparation.
 The area is heated by a large combustion heater which will quickly heat the area in the depths of winter.
 Welcoming comfy lounge chairs await with LCD TV and DVD player available.
 The queen size bed offers a private valley view, and the new bathroom features a shower, wash basin and toilet.
 Outside in the sheltered garden, enjoy an al fresco setting with lovely views.
 The Retreat has a minimal environmental footprint - rainwater is harvested on the property, wastewater is treated on the property, a recycling facility is available and a roof mounted solar array feeds energy into the grid.
 Minimum stay 2 nights.
 No pets or children non-walking babies excepted.